vccw/vccw.github.io/index.md

 title: Home Page
 ---

+### No Spring 2021 Festival

+Due to the continuing global pandemic, we have decided to not hold the annual Violet Crown Festival this May.
+We're disappointed, but we hope that things will be better in the fall and we'll be able to hold some version of our Oktoberfest.

+### Violet Crown Care Network

 We at Violet Crown Community Works are acting as a fiscal sponsor for a new neighborhood group, the Violet Crown Care Committee.

 <img src="img/vc_care_map.jpg" class="img-responsive">